• Can't get assets info in c4dpy

 ferdinandF

-Hello @del, without any further questions or postings, we will consider this thread as solved by Friday the 4th, February 2022.
+Hello @pyxelrigger, without any further activity before Wednesday, the 16.03.2022, we will consider this topic as solved and remove the "unsolved" state from this topic.
 Thank you for your understanding, Ferdinand

 2